jbmorley/ISUtilities/README.md

 - (BOOL)resignCurrentFirstResponder
 ```

 Resigns the first responder for the  UIView and any of its subviews.
+Returns `YES` if a first responder was found and successfully resigned, `NO` otherwise.

 #### hasSuperviewOfKindOfClass: